caido/documentation/src/beginner_guide/setup/config.md

 ---

-Once you have successfully configured Caido - steps on creating your first Project are discussed here:
+Once you have successfully configured Caido - steps on creating your first Project are available here:

 - [Creating Your First Project](../first_steps_with_caido/project.md)